chemerisuk/better-dom/README.md

 Check out [live demo](http://chemerisuk.github.io/better-dateinput-polyfill) the [extension repository](https://github.com/chemerisuk/better-dateinput-polyfill).

 ## Getter and setter
 One of the unclear moments about standard DOM APIs is notion of properties and attributes for a element.
-Every time a developer wants to get some value he or she needs to decide which entity to grab.
-Usually reading a property is faster, but a lot of people don't know that or just always use attribute to keep the algorithm the same everywhere.
+Every time a developer wants to get some value he or she needs to decide which value to grab.
+Usually reading a property _is faster_, but a lot of people don't know that or just always use attributes to keep the accessing the same everywhere in a code.

 To fix that the library introduces smart getter and setter.